She counted to three.

-He could speak.
-He was able to speak at the doctor’s office.
+He could speak, and he knew that just as well as she did.
+Suga had spoken at the doctor’s office.
 He was able to thank the doctor and tell him good-bye, but when the doctor had read the results and she looked to him for something… just, anything.
 He remained silent.

 Just as he did now.

 That was all she wanted, some confirmation that she wasn’t alone in all of this, and that maybe he was lonely, too.

 He shook his head and Shiori released her grip on his arms, instead balling up her hands into fists and pressing them to his chest.